Wellbeing

 Useful Websites for advice or help

-There is Kooth app if they are 11 which offers online mental health support https://www.kooth.com/
+There is the Kooth app if they are 11 which offers online mental health support https://www.kooth.com/

 https://www.childline.org.uk/get-support/1-2-1-counsellor-chat/